 Project development and design revenues are recognized as earned on a percentage of completion basis measured by the percentage of costs incurred to date as compared to estimated total cost for each contract.
 This method is used because we consider costs incurred to date to be the best available measure of progress on these contracts.
 Provisions for estimated losses on uncompleted contracts and changes to cost estimates are made in the period in which we determine that such losses and changes are probable.
 Typically, we enter into fixed price contracts and do not perform additional work unless approved change orders are in place.
-Costs attributable to unapproved change orders are expensed in the period in which the costs are incurred if we believe that it is not probable that the costs will be recovered through a change in the contract price, costs related to unapproved change orders are expensed in the period in which they are incurred, and contract revenue is recognized to the extent of the cost incurred.
+Costs attributable to unapproved change orders are expensed in the period in which the costs are incurred if we believe that it is not probable that the costs will be recovered through a change in the contract price.
+If we believe that it is probable that the costs will be recovered through a change orders are expensed in the period.
 Revenue in excess of the costs attributable to unapproved change orders is not recognized until the change order is approved.
-Contract costs include all direct material and labor costs and those indirect costs related to contract performance.
-Changes in job performance, job conditions, and estimated profitability, including those arising from contract penalty provisions, and final contract settlements, may result in revisions to estimated costs and income, and are recognized in the period in which the revisions are determined.
+Contract costs include all direct material and labor costs and those indirect costs related to contract performance, job conditions, and estimated profitability, including those arising from contract penalty provisions, and final contract settlements, may result in revisions to estimated costs and income, and are recognized in the period in which the revisions are determined.